Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic

 \section{The SAGSIN Conundrum: Architectural Complexity, and the Incompatible Digital Twin Paradigm}

 This section begins by utilizing the PCCA closed loop to delineate the foundational characteristics of SAGSIN.
 Subsequently, based on this analysis, we critically examine the fundamental mismatch between conventional DTs and SAGSIN.
-We argue that this incompatibility cannot be resolved through isolated technical optimizations, as it stems from a profound misalignment in fundamental design philosophies.